Add Custom Fields with Extra User Data

 How to add a Custom Field

-• Date: for extra dates not supported out of the box by Dado, e.g. Birthday or Promotion date.
-In the future, you'll be able to filter users by this type of field.
+- Date: for extra dates not supported out of the box by Dado, e.g. Promotion date.

 You have several choices of how to populate a new field.